Schnauzer Bichon Frise Mix – All Guide About Chonzer

 Health Issues

-• Eye diseases: The Schnauzer and Bichon Frise are known for their droopy eyes caused by their long eyelashes.
+• Eye diseases: The Schnauzer and Bichon Frise are known for their droopy eyes caused by long eyelashes.
 This makes them very susceptible to eye diseases like cataracts and glaucoma.

 • Thyroid problems: These dogs are often prone to thyroid problems due to their hyperactive thyroid glands.
 This can lead to weight gain, fatigue, and depression.

-Care For A Schnauzer Bichon Frise Mix
+Care For A Schnauzer-Bichon Frise Mix

 • Brush your dog’s fur regularly.
 This will help to prevent mats and tangles from forming.

 • Bathe your dog as needed.
-A Schnauzer Bichon Frise mix should only be bathed around once a month.
+A Schnauzer-Bichon Frise Mix should only be bathed around once a month.

 • Keep your dog’s nails trimmed.
 Overgrown nails can be uncomfortable for your dog and lead to health problems.